Biostatistics for Non-Statisticians Course: Advanced Training Topics

 Future Live Stream Sessions (click to register)

-- Multiple primary and secondary endpoints in clinical trials and the techniques for addressing the multiple testing procedures that have been proposed
+- Multiple primary and secondary endpoints in clinical trials and the techniques for addressing proposed multiple testing procedures.

-- Missing data in clinical trials, the types of missing data that can arise and the issues involved for handling and interpreting the results from lack of data
+- Missing data in clinical trials, the types of missing data that can arise and the issues involved for handling and interpreting the results from a lack of data.

-- Introduction to Bayes Analysis in Clinical Studies and their comparison to the traditional hypothesis testing procedures
+- Introduction to Bayesian analysis in clinical studies and their comparison to traditional hypothesis testing procedures.

-- Propensity scoring in the presence of many covariates and the advantages of this technique in many clinical studies
+- Propensity scoring in the presence of many covariates and the advantages of this technique in various clinical studies.

 - Clinical research associates